bilalonur/PythonEncryptionAlgorithm/README.md

-# Şifreleme Algoritması - Encryption Algorithm
+# Encryption Algorithm in Python
- Python ile yapılmış özgün bir şifreleme ve şifre çözme algoritması.

  Unique encrypt and decrypt functions in Python
  >sifrele(input)       // Encryption